Asthma

 Overview

-Asthma is a chronic inflammatory disorder of airways, in which your airways narrow and swell and produce extra mucus.
+Asthma is a chronic inflammatory disorder of airways, in which airways become narrow and swell and produce extra mucus.
 This can make breathing difficult and trigger coughing, wheezing and shortness of breath.

 Symptoms